infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 ```

 **IMPORTANT**: It is possible that the volume owner didn't grant you access to the root directory, in which case you would get a "Permission Denied" error when listing the mount point.
 In this case, request that the volume owner <a href="#grant-revoke-access">grant's you access</a>.

+### Pull a volume ###

+To pull a volume from the Hub, the `--pull` mode is used.
+When combined with the `--purge` option, drives that depend on the volume that are owned by the user are also pulled.

+### Delete a volume ###

+To locally delete a volume, the `--delete` mode is used.
+This can be used in conjunction with the `--purge` and `--pull` options to, respectively, delete drives that depend on the volume locally and pulls the dependent drives and volume from the Hub.
+Node that the volume and drives will only be pulled if the user is the owner.

 Access Control List
 -------------------